DeanLeong/p4-repo/README.md

   - Use _only_ React for DOM Manipulation.
 - Consume data from your **Ruby on Rails API**, and render that data in your components.
 - Utilize **React Router**, for client-side routing.
-- Utilize Authentication, permitting the user to:
-  - Register, login, and send authenticated requests.
-  - Perform `index` or `show` actions, **whether or not they are logged in**.^
-  - Perform `create`, `update`, and `delete` actions **when logged in**.
+- Demonstrate full CRUD ( `index`, `show`, `create`, `update`, and `delete` ) on the front-end for at least 1 table.

-_^ Unless it makes sense for that information to be restricted to particular users._
+  - *Note that if you decide to implement Auth, your CRUD actions must be created for 1 of your other tables.*

 ### Styling <!-- omit in toc -->

 - Be styled with CSS (or SCSS, if you'd prefer).
-- Use flexbox or Grid in your layout design.
+- Use Flexbox or Grid in your layout design.
 - Implement 2 media queries for responsive design on 3 screen sizes (including desktop).

 ### Linting <!-- omit in toc -->